Going Above and Beyond - Tejaswini’s Family Trip to Himachal with Thrillophilia

 We caught a fish!

-There ends the first part of the trip.
+There, ended the first part of the trip.

 Now, the second half begins

-The trip to Jibhi and Jalori pass.
+The trip to Jibhi and Jalori Pass.

 It is true, Himachal is a beauty